 Corkscrew is a collaboration between The Brewing Dept., a nonprofit theater collective that seeks to improve and remake the traditional model of theatrical production according to the principles of artistic collaboration, and producer Alexander Donnelly’s Fortress Productions.
 The Brewing Dept. has developed and premiered work at HERE Arts Center, FringeNYC, Planet Connections, the New York Society Library, The Nuyorican Poets Cafe, Dixon Place, the Rochester Fringe Festival, and outdoors in Riverside Park.

-Fortress’s work on Broadway includes Sunday in the Park with George, Waitress (Co-producer) and Oh Hello.
+Fortress’s work on Broadway includes Meteor Shower, Sunday in the Park with George and Waitress (Co-producer).
+Current: Hundred Days at New York Theatre Workshop.
 Alex’s other credits include Dream Ticket (Fringe Festival, winner for best director) and Plath (Fringe Festival, sold out run and nationally reviewed) both of which made the Producer’s Perspective list of “10 shows that stand out at Fringe.”
-Most recently, Fortress co-produced Providence, RI in The Tank’s Flint and Tinder series.
+Recently, Fortress co-produced Providence, RI in The Tank’s Flint and Tinder series.

 Artistic Director Thomas Kapusta